Intersection Number, Length, and Systole on Compact Hyperbolic Surfaces: Interaction strength in thin/thick part

 as required. \end{itemize}

 \end{proof}

-Assume that $A_n,B_n\subset O(thin,k)$ represent geodesic arcs with winding number $n$ of type $1$ and $2$, respectively.
-Then the intersection number between subarcs based on their type and winding number is as follows.

-\begin{Lemma} The following table shows an upper bound on the intersection number between geodesic arcs based on the type and winding number of the arcs.
-The indices $m$ and $n$ are the winding numbers.
+Assume that $A_n, B_n$ represent geodesic arcs in $O(\text {thin},k)$ with winding numbers $n$ of types $1$ and $2$, respectively. \begin{Lem} The following table shows an upper bound on the intersection number between geodesic arcs based on their types and winding numbers.
+The indices $m$ and $n$ refer to the winding numbers.